elabftw/elabftw/containers/elabimg/nginx/README.md

 ## Description

-This folder is copied into `/etc/nginx` in the image.
-It contains all the configuration files necessary for `nginx` to run.
+Nginx configuration templates are installed in `/etc/nginx`; runtime-generated configuration is written to `/run/nginx`.

-Some configuration files contain placeholders (`%EXAMPLE%`) that are replaced by a correct value at runtime (script [prepare.sh](../init/prepare.sh)).
+Some configuration files contain placeholders (`%EXAMPLE%`) that are replaced by a correct value at runtime (script [docker-entrypoint.sh](../entrypoint/docker-entrypoint.sh)).

 ## Files